mcturn457/Tools/README.md

----
-title: FastAPI
-description: A FastAPI server
-tags:
-  - fastapi
-  - hypercorn
-  - python
----

-# Website for every Tool i need in my current workflow
+# Website for every tool i need in my current workflow

 ## 📝 Notes

 - In the moment the project is at the beginning
-- To use it go to https://cb0.me/
+- To use it go to http://cb0.me/